on2itsecurity/noc-k8slabels-v1/README.md

 # noc-k8slabels-v1

-Kubernetes Informer controller for instant syncing `ip`-`podlabels` dictionary with an Palo Alto Firewall.
+Kubernetes Informer controller for instant syncing `ip`-`podlabels` dictionary with a Palo Alto Firewall.

 `noc-k8slabels-v1` will watch namespaces for recreation/updates/deletion of pods send api calls to a Palo Alto Firewall, making it possible to define Dynamic Address Groups based upon Kubernetes labels.
 Your Kubernetes cluster needs to be in direct routing mode and should not apply any source NAT.
 Code was inspired upon https://github.com/bitnami-labs/kubewatch and http://api-lab.paloaltonetworks.com/registered-ip.html
 Inside the cluster it needs a `ServiceAccount` coupled to a `ClusterRole` with: